 - Psychometric testing results and reports from a psychologist or neurologist, if applicable

 BONUS TIP: Always list every health issue you have on your SSD claim paperwork.
 One health problem alone might not qualify you as ‘disabled’ in the SSA’s eyes.
-Almost 7 in every 10 applicants approved for SSD benefits in recent years listed 3-5 different health problems on their claims.
+About 62% of people approved for SSD benefits in recent years listed 3-5 different health problems on their claims.